mr-kbRKD/Full_stack_website/Readme.md

 ## Description

-This project is a clone of Zomato, a popular online food delivery and restaurant discovery platform.
+This project Zomato restaurent app, a popular online food delivery and restaurant discovery platform.
 Zomato allows users to explore restaurants, read reviews, and order food online.
-The goal of this clone is to replicate some of the core features of Zomato, providing users with a similar experience.
+The goal of this project is to replicate some of the core features of Zomato,signup and signin etc.

 ## Features